sebschger/sebschger/README.md

 ### Facts

-- The best ideas come to you when you just _zone out_ 😌.
-That's why _breaks_ are the real _key to creativity_.
-Pomodoro ftw!
+- The best ideas come to you when you just _zone out_ 😌. _Breaks_ are my _key to creativity_.
+Pomodoro ftw! 🍅⏲️
 - My academic title 🎓 is _B.A.
 Designer_, but I’m so much more!
 - I have a professional background in many fields like
   - _design_ ✏️